lmtani/lmtani.github.io/_posts/2021-10-06-blast-using-sequence-server.md

 And that is it.
 Now you have a BLAST Sequence Server running under you [http://127.0.0.1:4567](http://127.0.0.1:4567) address.

 Every time you want to add a new sequence to your database, you can execute step 4 for it.

+> Note that if you want to make a protein database you'll need to change the `-dbtype`, from nucl to prot.

 {% if page.comments %}